1. Sight & Sound Digital Edition

 A page-turning PDF replica of the print magazine for viewing on your desktop computer, tablet computer or mobile device.
 It contains interactive pages, video content, search functions and tools to save and email clippings and bookmark pages.

-Do I get access to digital back issues as well?
+Do I get access to digital back issues and the Sight & Sound archive as well?

 I am a subscriber to the print magazine.
 How do I get access to the Digital Edition?